CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 ![AWS Minimum Viable Product Configuration](../diagrams/aws_minimum_viable_product.png)

+#### AWS ParallelCluster doesn't make job allocation or scaling decisions.
+It simple tries to launch, terminate, and maintain resources according to Slurm’s instructions.

 Number of compute nodes dispatched by the slurm scheduler is specified in the run script using #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY where the maximum value of tasks per node or YY limited by many CPUs are on the compute node.

 For c5n.18xlarge, there are 36 CPUs, so maximum value of YY is 36 or --ntask-per-node=36.

 If running a job with 180 processors, this would require the --nodes=XX or XX to be set to 5 compute nodes, as 36x5=180.

 The setting for NPCOLxNPROW must also be a maximum of 180, ie. 18 x 10 or 10 x 18 to use all of the CPUs in the parallel cluster.

 <a href="https://aws.amazon.com/blogs/aws/new-c5n-instances-with-100-gbps-networking/">C5n Instance </a>